muratkeremozcan/appsyncmasterclass-backend/README.md

 ![tweet-object](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/2q83kl4cwejudeame5xr.png)

 _(20.2)_ Take the `creator` id in the Tweet from DDB, and ask AppSync to read the user information from `UsersTable`, so that we can populate the user profile in the Tweet type of our schema.
 We do that by using nested resolvers.
 Create a nested resolver in mapping Templates.

 > When do we need nested resolvers?
 >
+> Think of its as a utility to avoid over-fetching.
+>
+> We need nested resolvers when our types are returning other types.
+>
 > Oftentimes when we need to return another type, e.g. a Parent type might have
 > a children property of type [Person].
 A Customer type might have an orders
-> array of type [Order] or a Person type might have a spouse property, also of
+> array of type [Order].
-> type Person.
 >
 > In all these examples, it's a relationship, which we can avoid eagerly loading
 > the related item unless the caller asks for them.
-So if it's a nested resolver
-> then GraphQL would know when to actually execute the nested resolver - ie.
-> when the caller asks for the related entity in its query.

 ```yml
 # serverless.appsync-api.yml